Wild translation surfaces and infinite genus: Basics on translation surfaces and their singularities

-In the next definition, we use angular sectors to generalize the notion of “going around a singularity”.
-The formal tool for this is an equivalence relation on the space of linear approaches of a point.
-In a sloppy way, we can describe it as two linear approaches being “contained” in the image of a given angular sector.
+In the next definition, we use angular sectors to define an equivalence relation on the space $\mathcal{L}(x)$ of linear approaches of a point~$x$.
+In an informal way, we can describe it as two linear approaches being ``contained'' in the image of the same angular sector.